prakashthakuri/prakashthakuri/README.md

 ### Hi there 👋 I am Prakash.
-I am a Software Engineer looking for the Full-time opportunities across United States and Germany.
-I have graduated from Pace University with Computer Science degree.
+I am a Software Engineer looking for the Full-time opportunities across Germany.
 Please look around my profile for the projects I have done so far.

 <br/>
 You can reach me at <a href="mailto:info@prakashthakuri.com" target= "_blank">E-mail </a>